sidiwang/snSMART/paper.md

 +----------------------------------------------+----------------------------------------------------------------------------+
 | for class ’sim_group_seq’                    | Summarize and print ’sim_group_seq’ object                                 |
 +==============================================+============================================================================+

+## snSMART comparing two dose levels with placebo

+This section details one of the snSMART designs, which investigates the response rate of an experimental treatment at low and high doses compared to placebo [@fang2021bayesian].
+In this design (Figure \ref{fig:snSMART-dose}), participants are equally assigned to receive either placebo, low dose, or high dose in the first stage.
+They continue their initial treatment for a pre-specified duration until their responses are measured at the end of stage 1.
+In the second stage, all participants who initially received placebo or low dose are re-randomized to either low or high dose, regardless of their first stage response.
+Participants who responded to the high dose are re-randomized between low and high doses, while non-responders to the high dose continue with the high dose in the second stage.
+The main goal of this snSMART is to estimate and compare first stage response rates for low and high doses to placebo by modeling the pooled data from both stages.

 ![Study design of an snSMART with two dose levels and a placebo.
 In stage 1, participants are randomized (R) to treatment P (placebo), L (low dose), or H (high dose) with equal probability.
 At time t, response to stage 1 treatment is assessed.
 Non-responders to high dose stay on the same treatment in stage 2, while all the other participants are equally re-randomized to either low or high dose in stage 2.
 Interest is in the first stage response rate of placebo, low and high doses.\label{fig:snSMART-dose}](dose_snSMART.png)